 - 10 Place the cartridge in the tube and push down slowly.
 Clamp the foot of the fork in a bench vice with soft jaws.
 Place tool (E) over the damper rod and inside the cartridge socket, make sure you are using the correct ride of the tube.
-Use a compare to the (E) and ture slowly in the correct - side of the tool.
+If the comparison of the former of the tube. - side of the tool.
 Use a spanner on tool (E) and turn clockwise to tighten the cartridge. - 11 Pull the tube up and mount the fork cap (4) in the fork. - 12 Set the spring preload (3) as specified (see label: SPRING PRELOAD).
 It is located at the bottom of the fork.
 The preload can be adjusted to set the static sag, turn the adjuster clockwise for more preload (see Setup chapter S2).